-Kern Valley Airport sits in the southern Sierra Nevada foothills serving the little town of Kernville, California.
-This public-use airport combines mountain scenery with reasonable access, making it popular for weekend getaways and training flights.
-The 3,237-foot paved runway at 2,614 feet elevation handles most GA planes while getting you into outdoor recreation around Sequoia National Forest.
+I’ve landed at Kern Valley Airport a dozen times over the years, usually on weekend flying trips to escape the LA basin.
+This little strip in the southern Sierra Nevada foothills serves the town of Kernville, California, and combines mountain scenery with reasonable access that makes it popular for weekend getaways and training flights.
+The 3,237-foot paved runway at 2,614 feet elevation handles most GA planes while getting you into some of the best outdoor recreation around Sequoia National Forest.

-Quick Answer: Kern Valley Airport (L05) has a 3,237-foot paved runway at 2,614 feet elevation in central California.
-Runway 15/33’s got a slight gradient (1.8% uphill to the south).
+Quick reference: Kern Valley Airport (L05) has a 3,237-foot paved runway at 2,614 feet elevation in central California.
+Runway 15/33 has a slight gradient (1.8% uphill to the south).
 Facilities include self-serve 100LL, tie-downs, basic amenities.
-Town of Kernville’s 1.5 miles away.
-Weather’s VFR most days with occasional strong winds.
-Public-use airport, no landing fees.
-Contact: (760) 376-2629.
+Town of Kernville is 1.5 miles away.
+Weather is VFR most days with occasional strong winds.
+No landing fees.
 Best for pilots with 150+ hp planes and mountain flying awareness.

 Single runway (15/33) measures 3,237 feet long and 50 feet wide.
 Paved asphalt in good condition.
-Elevation’s 2,614 feet, so you gotta consider density altitude during summer.
-Runway has about a 1.8% gradient uphill to the south.
-That modest slope helps southbound landings and northbound departures but doesn’t dominate ops.
+Probably should have led with this, honestly: the elevation means you need to consider density altitude during summer.
+Runway has about a 1.8% gradient uphill to the south, which helps southbound landings and northbound departures but doesn’t dominate operations.

 Both ends have clear approaches with reasonable obstacle clearance.
 Trees line the western boundary.
 Kern River flows along the eastern side.
 Mountains rise on all sides – typical Sierra foothill terrain.
-Pattern altitude’s 3,600 feet MSL.
-CTAF’s 122.9 for pilot-to-pilot advisories.
+Pattern altitude is 3,600 feet MSL.
+CTAF is 122.9 for pilot-to-pilot advisories.
 No tower or weather reporting.
-Ramp accommodates 15-20 planes with tiedown spots available.

 Fuel and Services